ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 See in yellow, each interger has been padded with `0x00`.
 If it had not been padded, the first binary digit of the integer would start with a  `1` hence a negative value.
 ![Alt text](/images/padded-octet.jpg "Padded Octet")
 ## 5. Verify the signature
-Use this command to verify the signature:
+Use this command to verify that the signature correspond to the hash:
 ```shell
 openssl pkeyutl -pubin -verify -in hash-sha256.bin -inkey public-key.pem -sigfile ecdsa.sig
 ```